uit-no-old/feide_connect_examples/py-aiohttp-aioauth/README.md

 ### Configure it

-Edit [server.py](server.py) and replace the client id and client secret in the config dictionary near the beginning of the file with your client id and secret.
-You can get a client id and secret on the [Feide Connect Dashboard](https://dashboard.feideconnect.no/).
+You need to configure at least the Feide Connect client ID and secret (get these on the [Feide Connect Dashboard](https://dashboard.feideconnect.no/).
+You can do this in any of the following ways:
+- use the `--client-id` and `--client-secret` command line options
+- set `FC_CLIENT_ID` and `FC_CLIENT_SECRET` environment variables
+- edit [server.py](server.py) (look for `_config` near the beginning of the file)

-You can also configure the scopes your client should have access to.
+You can also configure the scopes your client should have access to, by editing server.py.
 Make sure that any scope you set in the client is also configured on the Feide Connect Dashboard.

 ### Run it